PADI Open Water Diver6 min read

 After the Nomad Summit in Chiang Mai a bunch of us head down to Koh Lanta where thanks to Johnny FD (FunDive ;)) we end up on a scuba diving boat trip.
 The sea is grumpy that day and walking in a straight line on the boat is something only a master of balance can accomplish.
 As I try to make my way from one side of the deck to the other, I look worse than a drunken pirate, and it is not just me.

-The day starts with me realizing that hanging out on a boat would by far not line up among my favorite things to do. (at least for the moment) Yet, here I am about to dive into the deep blue which I’ve always found creepy.
-Being a good swimmer gives me some comfort for the moment, though it will later turn out that swimming has little to do with diving.
+The day starts with me realising that hanging out on a boat would by far not line up among my favourite things to do.
+At least for the moment!
+Yet, here I am about to dive into the deep blue which I’ve always found creepy.
+Being a good swimmer gives me some comfort for the moment, though later it will turn out that swimming has little to do with diving.
 As we make our way to the Koh Ha islands, a sound from the past jingles in my ears:

 The seaweed is always greener